-Since EPE Holdings exercises control over Enterprise GP Holdings, EPE Holdings consolidates its balance sheet with that of Enterprise GP Holdings.
-EPE Holdings owns a 0.01% general partner interest in Enterprise GP Holdings, which conducts substantially all of EPE Holdings' business.
-EPE Holdings has no independent operations and no material assets outside those of Enterprise GP Holdings.

-The number of reconciling items between our consolidated balance sheet and that of Enterprise GP Holdings are few.
-The most significant reconciling item is that relating to noncontrolling interest in our net assets by the limited partners of Enterprise GP Holdings and the elimination of our investment in Enterprise GP Holdings with our underlying partner's capital account in Enterprise GP Holdings.
-See Note 12 for additional details regarding noncontrolling interest ownership in our consolidated subsidiaries.
+EPGP owns a 2% general partner interest in Enterprise Products Partners, which conducts substantially all of its business.
+EPGP has no independent operations and no material assets outside those of Enterprise Products Partners.
+The number of reconciling items between our consolidated balance sheet and that of Enterprise Products Partners are few.
+The most significant difference is that relating to noncontrolling interest ownership in our net assets by the limited partners of Enterprise Products Partners, and the elimination of our investment in Enterprise Products Partners with our underlying capital account in Enterprise Products Partners.

-On October 26, 2009, the related mergers of wholly owned subsidiaries of Enterprise Products Partners with TEPPCO and TEPPCO GP were completed.
-Under terms of the merger agreements, TEPPCO and TEPPCO GP became wholly owned subsidiaries of Enterprise Products Partners, and each of TEPPCO's unitholders, except for a privately held affiliate of EPCO, were entitled to receive 1.24 common units of Enterprise Products Partners for each TEPPCO unit.
-In total, Enterprise Products Partners issued an aggregate of 126,932,318 common units and 4,520,431 Class B units (described below) as consideration in the TEPPCO Merger for both TEPPCO units and the TEPPCO GP membership interests.
+On October 26, 2009, the related mergers of our wholly owned subsidiaries with TEPPCO and TEPPCO GP were completed.
+Under terms of the merger agreements, TEPPCO and TEPPCO GP became wholly owned subsidiaries of ours, and each of TEPPCO's unitholders, except for a privately held affiliate of EPCO, were entitled to receive 1.24 of Enterprise Products Partners' common units for each TEPPCO unit.
+In total, we issued an aggregate of 126,932,318 common units and 4,520,431 Class B units (described below) as consideration in the TEPPCO Merger for both TEPPCO units and the TEPPCO GP membership interests.
 TEPPCO's units, which had been trading on the NYSE under the ticker symbol "TPP," have been delisted and are no longer publicly traded.
-On October 27, 2009, the TEPPCO and TEPPCO GP equity interests were contributed by Enterprise Products Partners to EPO, and TEPPCO and TEPPCO GP became wholly owned subsidiaries of EPO.
+On October 27, 2009, our TEPPCO and TEPPCO GP equity interests were contributed to EPO, and TEPPCO and TEPPCO GP became wholly owned subsidiaries of EPO.